Garv-it2002/aiml_project/readme.md

 - **Data Analysis**: Analyzes crime incidents by category and clusters hotspots using KMeans or DBSCAN algorithms.
 - **Trend Analysis**: Analyzes trends in crime incidents over time.
 - **Preventive Measures**: Provides suggestions for preventive measures based on the analysis, like improving lighting or having more police patrols.
+The Python scripts `main.py` and `main1.py` handle data loading, geocoding, modification, and replacement.
+They work in conjunction with the frontend interface to provide a seamless user experience.

 ## Contributors